-Jessica Curry presents Classic FM's brand new video games show.
+Jessica Curry presents Classic FM's video games show.
 Text 61812, tweet @ClassicFM or email using the forms below.

 Jessica is an internationally acclaimed BAFTA-winning composer of contemporary classical music and is also co-founder of renowned games company The Chinese Room.
 She often writes for unusual spaces and her work has been performed in diverse and high-profile venues such as The Old Vic Tunnels, The Barbican, Sydney Opera House, Great Ormond Street Hospital, The Wellcome Trust, MOMI New York, The Royal Opera House, Sage Gateshead and Durham Cathedral.
 The Washington Post have described her music as “stupendous” and The Guardian recently praised her “gorgeous orchestral score” for 'Everybody’s Gone to the Rapture'.
 The ‘Everybody’s Gone To The Rapture’ score was voted in to the Classic FM Hall of Fame 2016.